 Data Collection for Imitation Learning: Various methods have been utilized to collect data for imitation learning.
-Joysticks and spacemouses [16, 63, 64] are commonly used to directly teleoperate the robot for data collection.
-Cameras are employed to capture human motions and map them to the robot [17, 20, 65, 66, 67].
-VR controllers provide a more intuitive way for the human to teleoperate the robot with visual or haptic feedback for dexterous manipulation tasks on robot arms, quadrupeds, and humanoid robots [13, 21, 22, 31, 68, 69, 70].
-While most works above teleoperate the robot in task space, other works employ ex-skeleton or leader-follower systems to collect robot demonstrations by mapping the joint positions of the leader system to the robot [18, 19, 23, 31, 71].
-To ease the burdens of teleoperating real robots and to scale up data collection, recent works have achieved success by collecting human demonstrations in the wild with AR-assisted [30] or hand-held grippers [11, 35], though these are limited to a specific robot or end-effector type.
-Other works enable more ergonomic data collection with body-worn cameras [27, 72] or VR glasses [31].
+Joysticks and spacemouses [16, 58, 59] are commonly used to directly teleoperate the robot for data collection.
+Cameras are employed to capture human motions and map them to the robot [17, 20, 60, 61, 62].
+VR controllers provide a more intuitive way for the human to teleoperate the robot with visual or haptic feedback for dexterous manipulation tasks on robot arms, quadrupeds, and humanoid robots [13, 21, 22, 31, 63, 64, 65].
+While most works above teleoperate the robot in task space, other works employ ex-skeleton or leader-follower systems to collect robot demonstrations by mapping the joint positions of the leader system to the robot [18, 19, 23, 31, 66].
+To ease the burdens of teleoperating real robots and to scale up data collection, recent works have achieved success by collecting human demonstrations in the wild with AR-assisted [30] or hand-held grippers [11, 67], though these are limited to a specific robot or end-effector type.
+Other works enable more ergonomic data collection with body-worn cameras [27, 68] or VR glasses [31].
 We introduce a unified framework to collect cross-embodiment data including both robot and human demonstrations, where the teleoperation system considers the whole-body motions of the embodiments to extend its workspace and actively sense the environment.
 The different manipulation modes of both the robot and human are regarded as different embodiments and the collected data can be used for model pretraining.

-Cross-Embodiment Learning: Drawing from the success of foundation models in computer vision and natural language, there have been many endeavors to replicate the success in robotics by training generalist policies on large-scale data from different robot embodiments [73, 74, 75, 76, 77, 78, 79], where the heterogeneity and gaps in kinematics, vision, and proprioception have to be handled.
-For example, CrossFormer processes variable observation inputs by tokenizing images and proprioceptive information, predicts variable action outputs using action readout tokens, and conditions on language instructions or goal images [77].
-HPT provides a reusable trunk for cross-embodiment learning and encodes observations into a fixed number of tokens, explicitly balancing image and proprioception [78].
-In our work, we propose Modularized Cross-embodiment Transformer (MXT), which adopts a modular design for both tokenization and detokenization, and further enhances modularity by identifying fine-grained alignments of data modalities across embodiments.
+Cross-Embodiment Learning: Drawing from the success of foundation models in computer vision and natural language, there have been many endeavors to replicate the success in robotics by training generalist policies on large-scale data from different embodiments [69, 70, 71, 72, 73, 74].
+However, this remains an open challenge due to the heterogeneity of robot embodiments, and gaps in kinematics, vision, and proprioception.

+Different architectures have been proposed to handle the heterogeneity.
+CrossFormer [73] formulates policy learning as a sequence-to-sequence problem, so that any number of camera views or proprioceptive sensors can be handled as sequences of tokens, and adds special readout tokens as part of the input sequence.
+In comparison, HPT [74] features a modularized structure and maps the variable observations to a fixed number of number tokens.
+In our work, we propose Modularized Cross-embodiment Transformer (MXT) that also employs a modularized design, but further enhances the modularity by identifying fine-granular alignment of data modalities between embodiments.

-While these works primarily rely on robot data, human videos and demonstrations offer potentials for scaling up crossembodiment learning.
-Recent robotic foundation models [80, 81, 82] leverage large-scale Internet data, including egocentric human videos, to pretrain higher-level models that enhance reasoning and semantic understanding.
-However, effectively utilizing such data for robot motor policy learning remains a significant challenge.
-Notably, EgoMimic [31] treats humans as another embodiment and demonstrates strong positive transfer by co-training on both human and robot data.
-To enable such transfer.
-EgoMimic narrows the kinematic gap by selecting a human-like robot, reduces the proprioceptive gap through action normalization and alignment, and mitigates the appearance gap via visual masking.
-Our concurrent works similarly leverage human data for co-training on target robots that share similar embodiments with humans or the human hand, and apply action normalization to bridge the embodiment gap [32, 34].
-In comparison, Human2LocoMan does not require observation and action normalization to align human data with a specific embodiment.
-Instead, it structures data into distinct modalities during collection and explicitly accounts for distributional gaps on these modalities across embodiments during training.
-This design enables greater flexibility and scalability for cross-embodiment learning, allowing us to achieve positive transfer from humans to multiple quadrupedal embodiments without requiring explicit data processing for domain alignment.
+Notably, EgoMimic [31] treats humans as another embodiment and demonstrates positive transfer by co-training on both human and robot data.
+To enable such transfer, EgoMimic minimizes the kinematic gap by selecting a human-like robot embodiment, reduces the proprioception gap by normalizing and aligning action distributions, and addresses the appearance gap through visual masking.
+In comparison, Human2LocoMan offers greater flexibility and scalability, achieving positive transfer from humans to multiple quadrupedal embodiments without requiring explicit domain alignment.